emberjs/rfcs/text/0000-deprecate-ember-k.md

 # Summary

-The `Ember.K` utility function is a low level utility that has lost most of its value today, like the wisdom tooth of the frameworks were we only think of it when it gives us problems.
+The `Ember.K` utility function is a low level utility that has lost most of its value today.

 # Motivation